AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 >[!IMPORTANT]
 >
 >Once a connection is saved, the B2B stitching configuration becomes immutable.
 To view your settings after saving, select **Open B2B stitching configuration**.
-All fields will be shown in a read-only state.
-Additionally, if the dataset that is used for [person-to-account mapping](#prerequisites) is deleted in Experience Platform, this connection will be deleted.
+All fields appear in a read-only state.
+Additionally, if the dataset used for [person-to-account mapping](#prerequisites) is deleted in Experience Platform, this connection is deleted.

 ## Data update schedule